 - full support from our dedicated team

-- agreed out of pocket expenses
+- agreed expenses

 Natalie Bailey, Chair of BACP